Larry Slawson received his Master's Degree in 2018 from UNC Charlotte. He specializes in History and Theology.

-As defined earlier in this study, predestination and election refer to the means in which people are chosen for salvation (before the foundation of the Earth).
-Although both Calvinists and Arminians agree that predestination and election is Biblical, the two theologies diverge significantly in its overall application to sinners and salvation.
+As defined earlier in this study, predestination and election refer to the means by which people are chosen for salvation (before the foundation of the Earth).
+Although both Calvinists and Arminians agree that predestination and election are Biblical, the two theologies diverge significantly in their overall application to sinners and salvation.

 - Calvinist View: Calvinists maintain that the concept of “election” is unconditional, meaning that only a specific number of individuals were chosen to be saved by the grace of God.
 Likewise, they maintain that election has nothing to do with God’s foreknowledge of an individual’s personal choice (or response) to the call of salvation; rather, the elect were chosen specifically by God for His own will and purpose.
 This view reiterates the previous section regarding “total depravity,” as Calvinists argue that mankind is wholly incapable of saving themselves due to their sinful and corrupt nature.